Winnie-Fred/Connect4/README.md

 I chose this project to get hands-on experience with sockets and how online multiplayer games work.
 I have also learned a lot about threading and concurrency.

 #### About the project
 You can run four versions of the project.
 The first one runs in a single terminal session where players can take turns on the same computer.
 The second version also runs in the terminal but uses sockets so that players can connect and play from different computers or different terminal sessions.
-The seond version supports one server and only one pair of two clients at a time.
-The third version will run in the terminal but support one server and multiple pairs of two clients at a time.
+The seond version supports one server and only one pair of clients at a time.
+The third version will run in the terminal but support one server and multiple pairs of clients at a time.
 In this version, a client can choose to create a game (and they can invite another client to that particular game) or they can join any game.
 The fourth version will be based off of the third but will use pygame (and obviously sockets) to create a nicer interface to play the game.

 For the versions that use sockets, the game logic is actually kept client-side.
 While this allows for cheating because the client cannot be trusted, preventing cheating is not really a priority of this simple project but minimizing network traffic is.